 Underwater demolition teams arrived on 24 June to begin destroying the obstacles between the sea and the beaches.
 More than 300 yards (275 m) of obstacles were destroyed before the landings.

-Delays in getting the airstrip at Tarakan, taken in ‘Oboe I’, operational once more meant that tactical air support had to be furnished at extreme range from Tawi-Tawi, with consequent range and endurance limits especially on the fighters and fighter-bombers, though the activities of Japanese aircraft led Kinkaid to request escort carrier support for his naval forces, a request emphasised on 25 June by an unsuccessful attack by Japanese torpedo bombers.
+Delays in restoring the airstrip at Tarakan, taken in 'Oboe I', to operational condition once more meant that tactical air support had to be furnished at extreme range from Tawi-Tawi, with consequent range and endurance limits especially on the fighters and fighter-bombers, though the activities of Japanese aircraft led Kinkaid to request escort carrier support for his naval forces, a request emphasised on 25 June by an unsuccessful attack by Japanese torpedo bombers.
 Three US escort carriers were therefore provided to support the landings.
 These carriers had been operating off Kyushu in the Japanese home islands, but arrived on 1 July, the day of the landings, and provided air cover and support for three days.

 The gunfire bombardment of the assault areas was continued from 25 to 30 June by TG74.2 with the light cruisers Denver, Montpelier, Columbia, Cleveland (carrying General Douglas MacArthur) and Dutch Tromp, and destroyers Conway, Eaton, Cony, Stevens, Albert W. Grant, Killen (Destroyer Squadron 44) and Australian Arunta; Rear Admiral Russell S. Berkey’s TG74.3 with the light cruisers Nashville and Phoenix (carrying Vice Admiral Daniel E. Barbey, commanding the Amphibious Forces of Admiral Thomas C. Kincaid’s US 7th Fleet), and destroyers Charette, Bell, Conner and Burns(Destroyer Division 102); and Commodore H. B. Farncomb’s TG74.1 with the Australian heavy cruiser Shropshire and light cruiser Hobart, and US destroyers Hart and Metcalfe.